esauvisky/Grrr-/README.md

-Grrr! - GoIV remote recorded renamer
+**Grrr!** - GoIV remote recorded renamer
 =====

 _A shell script for renaming pokémons in Pokémon Go using GoIV, adb shells and a recorded macro._

 ## What does it do?

-Grrr! renames your pokémons in PGO programatically, i.e.: without manual intervention.
+**Grrr!** renames your pokémons in PGO programatically, i.e.: without manual intervention.

 After each pokémon, it swipes *left to right*, and starts again.

 ### Important note

-Grrr!'s reliability is prioritized against speed, so take a long sit if you're thinking in renaming all your Pokémons at once.
+**Grrr!**'s reliability is prioritized against speed, so take a long sit if you're thinking in renaming all your Pokémons at once.

 In average, it takes from **20 to 50 seconds per pokémon,** depending on the device's overall "speed", temperature _(yeah...),_ and other factors.

-Because of this, Grrr! takes a user input in time format, so you can rename while you're in cooldown, or doing something else.
+Because of this, **Grrr!** takes a user input in time format, so you can rename while you're in cooldown, or doing something else.

 ## How to use